GrapesJS/grapesjs/docs/modules/DataSources.md

 GrapesJS allows you to control whether a DataSource should be stored statically in the project JSON.
 This is useful for managing persistent data across project saves and loads.

-### Using the `shouldStoreInProject` Key
+### Using the `skipFromStorage` Key

-When creating a DataSource, you can use the `shouldStoreInProject` key to specify whether it should be included in the project JSON.
+When creating a DataSource, you can use the `skipFromStorage` key to specify whether it should be included in the project JSON.

-**Example: Creating a DataSource with `shouldStoreInProject`**
+**Example: Creating a DataSource with `skipFromStorage`**

 ```ts
 const persistentDataSource = {